rizinorg/cutter/CONTRIBUTING.md

 ### Seek the current file

-To modify radare2 seek use `MainWindow::seek(const RVA offset)`.
-This is important because it will emit a `MainWindow::seekChanged(RVA offset)` signal.
+To modify radare2 seek use `CutterCore::seek(const RVA offset)`.
+This is important because it will emit a `CutterCore::seekChanged(RVA offset)` signal.
 Never ever call cmd("s offset");

 ### Creating a widget

-Make sure to connect the `MainWindow::seekChanged(RVA offset)` signal so your widget refreshes its output when radare2 seek is modified (switching to another function, etc.).
+Make sure to connect the `CutterCore::seekChanged(RVA offset)` signal so your widget refreshes its output when radare2 seek is modified (switching to another function, etc.).

 ## General coding guidelines